Network-Sec/CC-Search/README.md

 ```
 The `cluster.idx` of a single crawl (there are about 5 crawls per year) is about 200MB, that why the search is slow - it happens on AWS, not inside the script.

 One crawl, the `WARC` files, is about `200GB` in size, some are smaller, some are larger.
+That's the reason we can't search directly inside the WARC files.

 ## Rate Limit
 Common Crawl is chronically overloaded, mainly due to AI / LLM development (so I've heard).
 That why switches like `--year` and `--only` were created, to limit the search on specific indexes.
 The script also `caches` the `index` files, be sure to keep it that way, or you'll be blocked fast.